-To support healing and comfort, the hospital will provide a variety of amenities for patients and their loved ones.
+To support healing and comfort, the hospital provides a variety of amenities for patients and their loved ones.

-The physical environment is an important consideration.
-Patient rooms will be spacious and private, with large windows that bring in natural light.
-Patients will have more control over their space, with controls for calling for assistance, as well as for Wi-Fi, TV, lighting, drapes, and temperature, easily accessible from their bed.
-Restaurant-quality food will be available around the clock, with the patient’s dietary restrictions already factored into the menu options.
-And outdoors, beautiful gardens will serve as a sanctuary, while still allowing patients to be carefully monitored.
+Patient rooms are spacious and private, with large windows that bring in natural light.
+Patients have control over their space, with controls for calling for assistance, as well as for Wi-Fi, TV, lighting, drapes, and temperature, easily accessible from their bed.
+Restaurant-quality food is available around the clock, with the patient’s dietary restrictions already factored into the menu options.
+And outdoors, beautiful gardens serve as a sanctuary, while still allowing patients to be carefully monitored.

 Recognizing the important role of family and friends in a patient’s recovery, the hospital is designed to accommodate them as well.
-Patient rooms will have ergonomically designed sleeper sofas, allowing family members to stay overnight.
-Private cellphone rooms will be available in waiting areas, offering a quiet place to make calls without disturbing others.
-Dining areas will provide nutritious meals and snacks 24 hours a day, along with alcoves for private conversation.
-And a Patient Information Center with kiosks will enable patients, friends, and family to research and better understand diseases, diagnoses, treatment options, and clinical trials.
+Patient rooms have ergonomically designed sleeper sofas, allowing family members to stay overnight.
+Private cellphone rooms are available in waiting areas, offering a quiet place to make calls without disturbing others.
+Dining areas provide nutritious meals and snacks 24 hours a day, along with alcoves for private conversation.
+And a Patient Information Center with kiosks enables patients, friends, and family to research and better understand diseases, diagnoses, treatment options, and clinical trials.

 Building the Future